-Martin sits on the Board of Wheatley Housing Group and also leads the Group's Executive team.
+Martin sits on the Board of Wheatley Housing Group and also leads the Group's Executive term

-Tom Barclay Group Director of Property and Development
+Tom Barclay Group Director Property and Development

-Tom was previously chief executive of Clyde Valley Group ("CVG") in Lanarkshire, one of Scotland's largest affordable housing developers.
-Co-chair of the Scottish Government's Joint Housing Policy and Delivery Group, he led CVG to number five on the Sunday Times' Top 100 Companies in the UK to Work For and Best Companies' three-star employee engagement status.
-A chartered quantity surveyor, he has extensive experience in project management, change management and organisational development.
-Tom, who has a MBA, is a former Scotland Chairman of the Royal Institute of Chartered Surveyors (RICS) and is Scotland representative on the RICS Global Board.
+Tom was previously shiel acceptive of Chyde Valley Simup ("CVG") in Lanakshire, one of Soutland's Inrgest affordable boasing developers.
+On-chart of the Soutlah Government's Joint Housing Policy and Delivery Group, he led CVG to number five on the Sunday Times' Top 100 Companies in the UK to Work For and Bost Companies' three star employed argument status.
+A chartered quantity surveyor, he has accurate experience or project management, change management and organisational development.
+Turn, who has a MBA, is a former Soutland Chairman of the Royal Institute of Chartered Surveyors (RICS) and is Soutland representative on the RICS Global Board.